pripinheiro/go-barber-web/README.md

 # GoBarber

-This is the web version to connect barbers and customers.
+This is the web version for barbers make your registration and schedule administration.

 ## Goal